Ganglet/Doppel/README.md

 Doppel trains three families of synthetic Electronic Health Record generators — a statistical baseline, a GAN-family model (CTGAN/TVAE), and a tabular diffusion model — on the MIMIC-III Clinical Database Demo, then scores each one on the same fidelity, downstream-utility, and privacy-attack protocol so the three are actually comparable instead of three incomparable sets of numbers. **The evaluation harness (fidelity, utility, membership-inference, and attribute-inference code) is built and self-validated end-to-end** — it correctly distinguishes a memorizing stand-in generator (0.824 membership-inference AUROC) from a noisy one (0.663 AUROC) before any real generator exists to test it on.

 > **Status:** Phase 1 of 4 (Weeks 1–2 of a 14-week plan).
 Data engineering and evaluation tracks are done for this phase.
-Generative modeling has its Phase 1 generator contract and statistical baseline in place, and Kubernetes orchestration has not started.
+Generative modeling has its generator contract, statistical baseline, CTGAN and TVAE in place; the diffusion model is Track 1's Phase 2 build in progress.
 Results 2–4 were produced by running the evaluation code against **real data used as a synthetic-data stand-in**.
-Result 5 is the first real synthetic data, from the statistical baseline only; CTGAN/TVAE and the diffusion model don't exist yet.
+Results 5–6 are real synthetic data.

 ---